chuckcscccl/rustlr/chapterfs.md

 with grammar symbols.
 Without these values all a parser can do is tell us if something parsed or not.
-The first line in the grammar specification should define the default type of value carried by each grammar symbols.
+The first line in the grammar specification should define the default type of value carried by each grammar symbol.
 Not all symbols need to have values of the same type.
 However, the "start symbol" or "topsym" of the grammar must have this type, and this is the type of value that's ultimately returned by the parser.